ppy/osu-wiki/news/2022-08-11-beatmap-spotlights-season-7-summer-2022-reading-hell.md

 **[Kurokotei - Galaxy Collapse [[4K] Cataclysmic Hypernova]](https://osu.ppy.sh/beatmapsets/400078#mania/992512)**, mapped by [Mat](https://osu.ppy.sh/users/2668921)\
 *primarily suggested and described by [Crumpey](https://osu.ppy.sh/users/3518705)*

-A Map that I think secretly we all knew would be the highest voted map, and rightfully so!
+This is a map that I think secretly we all knew would be the highest voted one, and rightfully so!

 Galaxy Collapse came at a time where there weren't many high star rated 4k ranked maps, so it quickly became a baseline for all up and coming players to pass and prove their worth in the mania scene.

-Alongside being a grueling 6:42 minute long marathon which tests your stamina, the patterns vary from rather simple streams to fast chord-jacks, not to mention the final kiai which changes the bpm to an insane 320 that challenges even those who are skilled enough to be able to play it proficiently.
+Along with being a grueling 6:42 minute long marathon which tests your stamina, the patterns vary from rather simple streams to fast chord-jacks, not to mention the final kiai which changes the bpm to an insane 320 that challenges even those who are skilled enough to be able to play it proficiently.

 I personally would like to congratulate Mat for his effort in creating such an iconic map that will be remembered in mania's history and hope to see more history-defining maps from him in the future!